anglican focus

 “Last week the National Aboriginal and Torres Strait Islander Anglican Council (NATSIAC) — the Aboriginal and Torres Strait Islander voice to General Synod — gathered for their annual meeting in Newcastle…During the meeting, the overwhelming majority of NATSIAC report presenters expressed their sadness and dismay at the referendum result.
 There was also a sense that the referendum result exposed a deeper darkness in this land…There was a lingering feeling of deep sadness, as well as bewilderment, dismay and a fear for the future, especially for the future of our children,” say The Rev’d Canon Bruce Boase, Aunty Dr Rose Elu and Aunty Sandra King OAM

-Justice & Advocacy The Rev’d Michael Stalley from The parish of Mt Gravatt, The Rev’d Rick Gummow from The Parish of Drayton and The Ven.
-Geoff Hoyte from The Parish of Logan Justice & Advocacy
+The Rev’d Michael Stalley from The Parish of Mt Gravatt, The Rev’d Rick Gummow from The Parish of Drayton and The Ven.
+Geoff Hoyte from The Parish of Logan support the 'Yes' vote in this year's referendum

 “Our support of the ‘yes’ vote honours our Diocese’s long legacy”